A little guide to help you find your golden hiking boots

-Even though they are heavier, it’s better to opt for boots, instead of shoes, because are more protective and provide more support.
+It’s better to opt for boots, even though they are heavier, instead of shoes, because are more protective and provide more support.

 Most hiking boots are generally composed of textile with leather, suede or synthetic reinforcements.
-Usually, the proportion to textile to other materials is lower to provide more support and protection.
+Usually, the proportion of textile to other materials is lower to provide more support and protection.

-If your feet don’t move around when you walk, but you are able to wiggle your toes without them touching the front of the shoe, you’ve found the right pair of boots for you!
+If your feet don’t move around when you walk, but you can wiggle your toes without them touching the front of the shoe, you’ve found the right pair of boots for you!
 Wiggle your toes and start your adventure!

-It is extremely important to try the boots with a pair of socks similar with the ones you intend to wear on your adventure.
-Socks can have a major influence on the overall fit of the boots, that’s why you should consider hiking socks, because they are going to provide you with added cushioning and temperature control.
+It is crucial to try the boots with a pair of socks similar to the ones you intend to wear on your adventure.
+Socks can have a significant influence on the overall fit of the boots, that’s why you should consider hiking socks because they are going to provide you with added cushioning and temperature control.
 A big plus: they are anti-bacterial!

 The terrain importance

-To get the ideal pair of boots for hiking, you will need to better understand the terrain you are going to explore.
-If you will be hiking in rough terrain, you will need a pair of hiking boots with gaiters – these will cover the vulnerable tops of your footwear to fully protect your feet from the elements.
-Gaiters for hiking are usually lightweight and breathable and will offer basic protection against rocks, grit and light rain.
+To get the ideal pair of boots for hiking, you will need to understand better the terrain you are going to explore.
+If you are hiking in rough terrain, you will need a pair of hiking boots with gaiters – these will cover the vulnerable tops of your footwear to protect your feet from the elements entirely.
+Gaiters for hiking are usually lightweight and breathable and will offer necessary protection against rocks, grit and light rain.